Noisyboy-9/omniFood/README.md

 # omniFood
-this is omnifood project from "Build realWorld websites"
+this is omnifood project from "Build real world websites" course